microsoft/USBuildingFootprints/README.md

 ## FAQ
 #### What the data include:
-Approximately 125 million building footprint polygon geometry in all 50 US States in GeoJSON format.
+Approximately 125 million building footprint polygon geometries in all 50 US States in GeoJSON format.
 #### Creation Details:
 The building extraction is done in two stages:
 1. Semantic Segmentation – Recognizing building pixels on the aerial image using DNNs